IQSS/dataverse/doc/sphinx-guides/source/api/faq.rst

 They should be.
 Please consider making a pull request to help.
 The :doc:`/developers/documentation` section of the Developer Guide should help you get started. :ref:`create-dataverse-api` has an example you can follow or you can come up with a better way.

+Also, please note that we are starting to experiment with putting response codes in our OpenAPI document.
+See :ref:`openapi`.

 What If My Question Is Not Answered Here?
 -----------------------------------------